ehudkaldor/snapcast/README.md

 or build it yourself, by cloning this repo and running:
 `docker build -t whatever .`

+This image contains both server and client.
+The decision between server and client is determined at container start, by setting the `SNAPSERVER_URL` environmental variable in the `run` command.
+Obviously, it should be set to the address of the container running the server (or any other).
+This causes confd to write an S6 run script that will run the client and connect to the given server.
+Check out the confd template under `/rootfs/etc/confd/templates/`

 when running, you can provide a few volumes to be used for specific purposes:
 ```docker run
   -d